ph-hs/switchjdk/README.md

 # Bash profile function to switch JDK versions for Mac users

 This is a Bash profile function called `switchjdk` for Mac users to switch JDK versions on the command line.
-The `switchjdk` function changes `java`, `javac` and other JDK command for the terminal/shell, and subprocesses.
+The `switchjdk` function changes `java`, `javac` and other JDK commands for the terminal/shell, and subprocesses.
 It does not have an effect on things outside that particular terminal.

 ## Rationale